Celebrating 10 Years

-One Cure was founded on the principle that cancer affects all creatures and that treatment breakthroughs come through collaborations between scientists and doctors who are working with pets and people.
-For more than three decades, the Flint Animal Cancer Center has been the world’s leader in comparative oncology research.
-By establishing partnerships with the National Cancer Institute, academic institutions, and foundations we are committed to growing the field and conquering cancer in all species.
+Comparative oncology is the study of naturally occurring cancers in more than one species.
+For nearly forty years, the Flint Animal Cancer Center has been the world’s leader in comparative oncology research.
+Through partnerships with the National Cancer Institute, the University of Colorado Cancer Center, industry, and foundations, we are committed to growing the field to conquer cancer in all species.